DEVOTIONALS

 ACTION:

-Do you feel like you may be missing out on the best parts of life?
+– Do I feel like I may be missing out on the best parts of life?

-When given a choice of pursuing righteousness or choosing sinfulness,
+– When given a choice of pursuing righteousness or choosing

 Pray,